-Unlike the southern terminus, there’s nothing marking the northern terminus other than a big sign saying it’s the Natchez Trace.
-Weird, since there were loads of signs we’d passed over the 444 miles that said “Northern Terminus 180 miles” or whatever.
-Even stranger, the mile markers stopped at 442.
-Right after mile marker 442, the road split three ways, and we didn’t know which way to go.
+Even stranger, the mile markers stopped at 442 (711 km).
+Right after mile marker 442 (711 km), the road split three ways, and we didn’t know which way to go.
 A quick look on my iPhone showed we should take the center route, which dumped us off on McCrory Lane.
 Still no markers.

-Loads of people told us we needed to stop at the famous Loveless Café when we finished the Trace.
+Loads of people we’d met along the way told us we needed to stop at the famous Loveless Café when we finished the Trace.
 It was just past McCrory Lane, so we biked there and asked some café employees if we’d missed a terminus sign, but they didn’t know of one.
 So that was too bad.
 We ended up having some ladies take a photo of us by the Loveless Café sign as our “northern terminus” picture.

-Overall, though, we loved our adventure on the Trace, and highly recommend it to anyone who enjoys cycling, beautiful scenery, history and meeting loads of friendly folks.
+Overall, though, we loved our adventure on the Trace.
+And we highly recommend it to anyone who enjoys cycling, beautiful scenery, history and meeting loads of friendly folks.